PhilipYip1988/python-tutorials/007_programming_constructs_with_code_blocks/readme.md

 ![img_175](./images/img_175.png)

-The function will proceed as normal when a positional input argument is supplied but raise a ```TypeError``` when a keyword input argument is supplied:
+The function will proceed as normal when a positional input argument is supplied but raise a ```TypeError``` when a named input argument is supplied:

 ```
 plural('banana')